arosenkranz/scenarios/dd101-developer/01-environment/02-step.md

   ![Storedog homepage](./assets/storedog_screenshot.png)

 1. Take a few moments and explore the application before moving on.
-You'll use this application throughout the rest of the workshop to learn about different components about the Datadog platform.
+You'll use this application throughout the rest of the course to learn about different components about the Datadog platform.

-1. At the end of every section of this workshop, including this one, run `finish`{{execute}} when you are finished.